-Moonware is a San Francisco-based startup building an AI-powered cloud-based fleet management network and subsequently deploying autonomous & electric vehicles to fundamentally reshape airport operations.
+Moonware is a San Francisco-based startup building a cloud-based AI-powered fleet management & routing software platform for ground handling vehicles, and subsequently deploying autonomous & electric ground vehicles to fundamentally reshape airport operations.
 Our products provide the following benefits:

-Rudimentary human operations cost US airlines $2.5B annually in ground handling-related accidents + costs of inactive aircraft
+Rudimentary human operations cost airlines $12.5B annually in ground handling-related accidents + costs of inactive aircraft

-Taxiing fuel costs amount to $1.3B annually for US airlines + environmental costs associated with CO2 emissions
+Taxiing fuel costs amount to $6.5B annually for commercial airlines + environmental costs associated with CO2 emissions

-Uncoordinated operations cost US airlines $2.2B annually which translates to around 30 million minutes per year
+Uncoordinated operations cost airlines $11B annually which translates to around 30 million minutes per year

 Reducing ramp agent presence enables safer operating conditions and decreases operator workload

 Over-the-air (OTA) updates enable frequent optimization of airport ground operations built on our proprietary algorithms.
 Moonware's cloud-based fleet management network efficiently streamlines vehicle movements for a determined airfield use case, pulling real-time location data from each vehicle and integrating with the existing databases and cloud infrastructures of service providers.